immcantation/igphyml/docs/usage/buildtrees.rst

 restrict IgPhyML analysis to particular clones, use the ``--clones`` option::

  #Only use sequences from clone 2:
- BuildTrees.py -d example.tab --collapse --clone 2 --igphyml
+ BuildTrees.py -d example.tsv --collapse --clone 2 --igphyml

  #Only use sequences from clones 1 and 2:
- BuildTrees.py -d example.tab --collapse --clone 1 2 --igphyml
+ BuildTrees.py -d example.tsv --collapse --clone 1 2 --igphyml